 This 2006 release, starring the likes of Ashton Kutcher, Martin Lawrence, Iron Man director Jon Favreau, and Jane Krakowski, was entertaining enough but lacked in creative visual set pieces, featured only a mildly interesting narrative, and is probably one of the most dated of Sony’s animated features, despite holding a certain charm to those who grew up on it.

 Recommended for you: 10 Great Anime Films for Newcomers

 Starring: Zachary Levi, Gina Rodriguez, Steven Yeun, Mariah Carey, Kelly Clarkson, Oprah Winfrey, Gabriel Iglesias, Keegan-Michael Key, Ving Rhames, Tyler Perry, Anthony Anderson, Christopher Plummer, Tracy Morgan

-Telling the tale of Jesus’ birth from the perspective of the animal kingdom, The Star surpassed expectations of being an animated feature suitable only for audience members with devoutly christian beliefs to become something of a heart-warming and funny take on the tale that was suitable for the whole family.
+Telling the tale of Jesus’ birth from the perspective of the animal kingdom, The Star surpassed the relatively low expectations of being an animated feature suitable only for audience members with devoutly Christian beliefs to become something of a heart-warming and funny take that was suitable for the whole family to enjoy.

 While many of the jokes crashed and burned, and the concept itself seemed like an outdated one for a major studio to tackle as recently as the 2010s, The Star at least vaulted into mediocrity, landing it in this spot on our list.